Connor Wong Player Props: Red Sox vs. Twins

 Connor Wong At The Plate

-- In four of 13 games this year, Wong has picked up at least one hit, including one game with multiple hits.
+- In five of 14 games this year, Wong has had at least one hit, including one game with multiple hits.

-- In 13 games played this season, he has not gone deep.
+- He has not hit a long ball in his 14 games this season.

 - Wong has driven in a run in one game this year, and it was more than one in that game.

-- He has scored in four of 13 games so far this season.
+- He has scored in four games this season (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.